 Since a month-old puppy has not had a full series of immunizations, keep him away from strange dogs.
 But introduce him to different environments to socialize him.
 Let him meet a variety of people, including children, so he associates humans with petting and play.
-He's too little to walk on a leash, but you can take him for adventures in your arms and introduce to the sounds of cars, sirens, barking dogs and other loud noises.
+He's too little to walk on a leash, but you can take him for adventures in your arms and introduce him to the sounds of cars, sirens, barking dogs, and other loud noises.

 The best products for caring for a puppy

 When you're ready to start feeding your puppy food, you can introduce Wellness Complete Health Natural Wet Canned Dog Food, Puppy, Chicken & Salmon.
 It contains high-quality protein as well as anti-oxidant rich veggies that will give your puppy the nutrients it needs to grow up healthy.
 I

 If you want to mix puppy kibble with water instead, then try NUTRO NATURAL CHOICE Puppy Dry Dog Food, Chicken.
 This food is made with non-GMO ingredients and no chicken-product meal, corn, soy, or wheat.
 It supports eye and brain development in puppies because it also contains calcium and essential antioxidants.